Skip to main content

 Funeral or memorial service considerations

 It’s become a common question: Do you want to be buried or cremated?
-Just a few years ago, in 2015, consensus was about equal between the two: The National Funeral Directors Association (NFDA) reported a cremation at 47.9 percent and burial at 45.2 percent.
+In 2022, the gap between the two was growing: The National Funeral Directors Association (NFDA) reported a cremation at 59.3 percent and burial at 35.7 percent.1

 Average cost of a funeral and burial

-The cost of an average funeral — one that includes burial — ranges from $8,000 to 10,000 or more, depending on where you live and the choices you make.
+The median cost of a funeral -- one that includes a viewing and a burial -- is $7,848, depending on where you live and the choices you make.1

 Some personal touches you’ll want to think about including: music that means something to you, readings that promote self-reflection, and special photographs or mementos.